open-sauced/docs/docs/features/workspaces.md

 ![Add People](../../static/img/add-to-workspace.png)

 Once you add a member to a workspace, they will be able to view the workspace and its contents.
-You will also be able to edit their permissions for the workspace, including giving them edit and owner permissions.
+You will also be able to edit their permissions for the workspace, including owner, editor, or viewer permissions.
+This workspace will now appear in their workspace switcher.